Borstrondi

-Borstrondi or Skulestadmoen is a village in Voss municipality in Vestland county, Norway.
-It is located about 2 km north of the municipal centre, Vossevangen.
-The 1.1 km2 village has a population (2019) of 1,456 and a population density of 1324 PD/km2.
+Borstrondi or Skulestadmoen is a village in Voss Municipality in Vestland county, Norway.
+It is located about 2 km north of the municipal centre, Vossavangen.
+The lake Melsvatnet lies just east of the village and the village of Kvitheim lies on the opposite side of the lake.

+The 1.15 km2 village has a population (2025) of and a population density of 1274 PD/km2.